Bayern Munich not phased by COVID-19 absentees, Dortmund pressure or Cologne | DW | 15.01.2022

 Those hopeful embers had been kept burning by several factors early in the new year:

-Combined with the prospect of Bayern, still not at full strength, traveling to face a tenacious Cologne side which had won its last three games, hope remained.
+Combined with the prospect of Bayern, still not at full strength, on the road to face a tenacious Cologne side that had won its past three games, hope remained.

-But Julian Nagelsmann's side once again showed that, in the Bundesliga in 2022, it's going to take more than pandemic-enforced absentees and brave opposition to stop Bayern Munich winning a tenth consecutive title.
+Nagelsmann's side once again showed that, in the Bundesliga in 2022, it's going to take more than pandemic-enforced absentees and brave opposition to stop Bayern Munich from winning a 10th consecutive title.

 Tolisso, starting in the absence of Leon Goretzka, demonstrated that his earlier faux pas was just a one-off as he fired Bayern's second exquisitely into the top corner — complementing Thomas Müller's 17th Bundesliga assist perfectly.

-"After last week [against Gladbach] and after Dortmund's result last night, it was important," said Nagelsmann.
-"Especially against a Cologne team which is having such a good season, plays bravely, presses and counterattacks well – not to mention the danger they pose from crosses."
+"After last week [against Gladbach] and after Dortmund's result last night, it was important," Nagelsmann said.
+"Especially against a Cologne team which is having such a good season, plays bravely, presses and counterattacks well — not to mention the danger they pose from crosses."

 Kind and accurate words from Nagelsmann, safe in the knowledge that even that's not enough to beat this Bayern side.